emmajanedrews/base-template/_drafts/what-should-you-know-about-title-insurance.md

 {% include youtube.html %}

-Today, Malay Wadhwa is here to talk about title insurance.
+<center>Today, Malay Wadhwa is here to talk about title insurance.</center>

 Today, I have a special guest with me, Malay Wadhwa from Pacific Coast Title, to give us some insight about the role of title insurance in the real estate process.